ccomploj/ccomploj.github.io/index.md

 ---

-I am an applied microeconometrician studying towards a doctoral degree in economics at the [University of Groningen], Faculty of Economics and Business (FEB).
+I am a doctoral candidate in Economics at the [University of Groningen].
+Previously, I have obtained an undergraduate degree in Economics from [Maastricht University] and a research master degree from the University of Groningen.

-I primarily work on topics related to health and labor.
-I currently study health how elderly transition between different disease states before death using longitudinal retirement data.
+# an applied microeconometrician

-Prior to joining the University of Groningen, I have obtained an undergraduate degree in Economics from [Maastricht University] and a research master degree from the University of Groningen.
+My research interests are in health economics, labor economics, and public economics.
+In my ongoing research projects I investigate how state-dependence affects health transitions in old-age and how government policies causally impact health outcomes.
+My research primarily focuses on Chinese institutional settings.

 [//]: # (Links)
    [University of Groningen]: <https://www.rug.nl/feb/?lang=en>